General Conditions of Carriage

 - we or our authorised agents have agreed, before you check in, to provide for your special needs or give you special assistance;

 we will not then refuse to carry you because of your disability, limited mobility or special needs.
-Due to the size of aircraft operated by the Carrier or facilities at either your departure or arrival airport (including any stopover) we may not be able to provide certain types of assistance or handle heavy or bulky mobility aids.
-You must ensure that you enquire as to the availability of assistance you may require prior to making your booking
+Due to the size of aircraft we operate or facilities at either your departure or arrival airport (including any stopover) we may not be able to provide certain types of assistance or handle heavy or bulky mobility aids.
+You must ensure that you enquire as to the availability of assistance you may require prior to making your booking.

 - pregnant women;